yousefalaqra/front-end-task-template/README.md

 # NextStep Fontend Task Requuirments

-## As TODO list app has become the new hello word!
+## As TODO list app has become the new hello world!
 Your task to create a web that manage a todo list for user, and the user wish to have the following features:

 ### Listing TODOs